GihuMendes/web-chat/README.md

 # web-chat
-web chat app using Papo Reto
+*web chat app using Papo Reto

+run the server with python main.py